Our Fixed Fee Pricing Structure

 Stage 1 – Entering a plea in person

-Legal advice prior to plea, our contact with the court, police & CPS (e.g. to request initial evidence), representation at court to enter your plea and handling defence issues or mitigation at court: £1995 + VAT.
+Legal advice prior to plea, our contact with the court, police & CPS (e.g. to request initial evidence), representation at court to enter your plea and handle case management issues or mitigation at court: £1995 + VAT.

-This is the usual approach for more serious cases, such as drink / drug driving, where a client is required to attend court (bail or postal requisition), or a Single Justice Procedure Notice / Summons, to enter a plea.
+This is the usual approach for more serious cases, such as drink / drug driving, where a client is required to attend court on bail or by postal requisition, or a Single Justice Procedure Notice / Summons, to enter a plea.